asdian/CS1.6-Tuts/README.md

 <a name="what-is-metahook"></a>
 > [!NOTE]
 > #### What is Metahook?
 > Metahook is an addon for Goldsrc-based games to give extensive functionality (similar to ReHLDS and such).
+Unfortunately Metahook is for Windows only, which is have its specific requirements to be able to use for multiplayer (don't ask me how, I don't know too).
 <a name="why-must-3266"></a>
 > #### Why specific build 3266 is required?
 > The Metahook plugin we're going to use currently only works with build 3266.
 That's why it requires build 3266, which is quite hard to find nowadays.
 Thanks to archive.org I can find one that easy to download and install without crappy files (clean).